-The Counter Terrorism and Security Bill, places a duty on specified authorities to have due regard, in the exercise of its functions to prevent people from being drawn into terrorism.
-Preventing people becoming terrorists or supporting terrorism also requires challenge to extremist ideas where they are used to legitimise terrorism and are shared by terrorist groups.
+Preventing people becoming terrorists or supporting terrorism also requires challenges to extremist ideas where they are used to legitimise terrorism and are shared by terrorist groups.

-The Prevent strategy, is part of the UK Governments overall counter-terrorism strategy, CONTEST.
+The Prevent strategy, is part of CONTEST the UK Governments overall counter-terrorism strategy.

 CONTEST has four main objectives: